Discovery Objections Cheat Sheets: Full Guide

 Speculative questions in discovery are improper because they require a party to guess rather than provide factual information.
 Requests that ask how someone might have acted under different circumstances or what another person was thinking go beyond what discovery allows.

-Courts expect responses to be based on personal knowledge or available admissible evidence, not assumptions.
+Courts expect responses to be based on personal knowledge or available admissible evidence instead of assumptions.

 Example: “Objection.
 The question asks the responding party to predict actions or thoughts of another individual, which is not proper for discovery.”